VinceK15/kanbanboard/README.md

-Kanban board made for Stellar Culinary Application -
+Kanban board made for Stellar Culinary Application

 To run: type "npm start" in terminal

 Have to install Reactjs to run

+-Vincent Kuan